Main illustration: Kyle Benson

 1. Empower your support team with translation tools

-Rather than hiring dedicated native speakers for every market you operate in, you can integrate translation solutions, using apps such as Unbabel or Lokalise to extend the support skills your team already has.
+Rather than hiring dedicated native speakers for every market you operate in, you can integrate translation services that are better and more efficient than Google Translate, using apps such as Unbabel or Lokalise to extend the support skills your team already has.

 For example with Unbabel, you can empower your existing team to provide real-time, native-quality chat support in multiple languages.
 Inbound conversations are automatically translated in your preferred language by leveraging artificial and human intelligence.
 To respond, teammates type #unbabel before replying in a private note from their inbox.
 Customers then see a message in their native language.

 2. Use chatbots to improve resolution times

 With customer support, every second counts.
 Customers, regardless of language, would prefer faster resolutions and that’s dependent on a conversation being assigned to the best teammate or team who can answer it.
 This is where chatbots can help you provide a more convenient experience for your customer base, while reducing inefficiencies for your team.

 Support bots like Intercom’s Custom Bots will automatically triage your customer’s questions in over 38 languages.
 When a customer starts a new conversation, the right bot is displayed based on their browser language or country.
 From there, your bot can ask clarifying questions about the type of problem, proactively collect details about the issue, and then assign it to the right team.
 That way, once the inquiry does reach a teammate, they have all the context to help a customer quickly.

 3. Increase self-service support with an integrated, multilingual knowledge base